afeld/python-public-policy/syllabus.md

 ## Communications

-- All announcements and assignments will be delivered through [the Brightspace site](https://brightspace.nyu.edu/d2l/home/206261).
 - Assignments, due dates, and other aspects of the course may be modified mid-course.
   - As much advance notice will be given as possible.
-- Troubleshooting and other communications between class sessions will be through [the Discussions in Brightspace](https://brightspace.nyu.edu/d2l/le/206261/discussions/List), so that other students can respond and/or benefit from the answers.
+- Troubleshooting and other communications between class sessions will be through the Discussions in [CourseWorks](https://courseworks2.columbia.edu/), so that other students can respond and/or benefit from the answers.
   - Email is also an option, though please only use for questions that aren't appropriate for others to see.
 - We will try to respond within 24 hours, 48 hours max.

 ### Zoom

 The classes will be streamed and recorded via Zoom on a best-effort basis.
-You can find the link to the live stream in the calendar invite, or in Brightspace under the [Zoom tab](https://brightspace.nyu.edu/d2l/common/dialogs/quickLink/quickLink.d2l?ou=156784&type=lti&rcode=438126FB-CB7E-4012-84DC-B926D628DF2A-240&srcou=6606&launchFramed=1&framedName=Zoom).
-You can find the recordings in the Zoom tab under `Cloud Recordings`.
+You can find the recordings in CourseWorks under `Zoom Class Sessions`.
 Note that the course is designed for the in-room experience, and therefore:

 - The instructor won't interact with any Zoom participants.
 - Office hours will not be recorded.